Ari Horesh's profile picture on EnterMedSchool

 Additionally, finding a comfortable and convenient place to stay during your visit to Italy is crucial for maintaining mental clarity and reducing stress levels on the exam day.
 Consider booking a hotel or Airbnb close to the testing center, or look for accommodations that offer quiet study spaces and easy access to public transportation.

-IMAT 2023 Exam Date
+IMAT 2024 Exam Date

-IMAT 2023 Timelines
+IMAT 2024 Timelines

-IMAT 2023 Timelines
+IMAT 2024 Timelines

 How Much Does The IMAT Cost?

 When registering for the IMAT exam, the entry fee must be paid through the Universitaly website.
 The fee may vary depending on your location and can be paid in one of three different currencies.
-It’s important to note that these fees are subject to change, so be sure to check the latest information before registering for the exam.
+It’s important to note that these fees are subject to change, so check the latest information before registering for the exam.

 CurrencyAmount